fashton28/sonar/README.md

 - Tailwind + ShadCN components
 - Prisma

-currently working on:
+Currently working on:

-- protected procedures with trpc and clerk
-- implementing the tts chatterbox model through modal api. will keep it simple through [DONE]

-CURRENTLY WORKING ON:
-- Voice cloning implementation
+implementing grid with voices and taking voices to cloning + text snippets to text-to-speech